Tretyak141/ISPRAS/README.md

 There's pointer in struct pool to see distrbuted subgraphs If subgraph was redist - skip

-Average programm time - 17-20 seconds without printing (printing water volume, created/deleted connections or added water) and 280 seconds with printing everything
+Average programm time - 17-20 seconds

 Build script was done using bash-script